 Transitional housing is longer-term housing, with an average stay of about one year.
 This serves families who need additional time and support.
 Many are returning to school to increase their skills.
 Interfaith hires one of the tenants to take care of the property.

 Interfaith saved me.
 Having a home of our own was huge.
 I’ve always been a together, organized person, but things happen.
 People can be brought down.
 The help I got was key.
 It was God’s hand in things.
 Living here has brought faith to my life.” — Housing guest

-Interfaith’s first single-family home, Little House, is adjacent to our fourplex and was renovated and readied for families at about the same time.
+Interfaith’s first single-family home, Little House, was renovated and readied for families in 1994.
 Today Congregation Beth Israel provides all the turn-around activities that happen when one family moves out and a new one moves in.
 Little House is available for short-term, emergency housing.

 The Our House triplex offers homeless families in Ferndale a place to stay in their own community.
-Through the generosity of more than 600 donors to our community-wide fundraising campaign in 2012, we created the triplex, with one unit designated transitional housing and two units short-term housing.
-Volunteers from Ferndale area churches, Christ Lutheran, St. Joseph Catholic, United Church of Ferndale, Zion Lutheran and Church of Jesus Christ of Latter Day Saints turn-around the units between families.
+Through the generosity of more than 600 donors to our community-wide fundraising campaign in 2012, we created the triplex.
+Volunteers from Ferndale area congregations, Christ Lutheran Church, St. Joseph Catholic, United Church of Ferndale, Zion Lutheran Church and Church of Jesus Christ of Latter Day Saints turn-around the units between families.

 Thank you very much for giving my family and me a home to live in when we had no other place to go.
 It makes me feel so happy and glad that I had a home to go to after school and a warm bed to sleep in at night and not having to sleep in a cold car in the winter…” — Housing guest